 That question floored me.
 It had never occurred to me that Christian’s pro career was ever up to chance.
 More importantly, it never registered in my mind that his career and his motivation was also a choice.
 On a certain level, I’ve taken his identity for granted and perhaps he had too.
 Even though we were trying to have a deliberate and conscious discussion, instinctually, my reaction was that he had to give himself a chance – that there was no other option.
 I felt Christian trying to make a rationale decision, so for no rationale reason, I told him that I would help.
 Before really thinking about it or looking at my schedule, I agreed to help him make the team – to run a mini training camp in Boulder, CO to get him prepped for what is, for me and many, still the most magical race in the world – the Tour de France.

-For me, the magic in Skratch is that this company has been built on friendships.
+For me, the magic in Skratch Labs is that this company has been built on friendships.
 No one else would have given us a chance except for our family and friends.
-And the chance we have been giving ourselves this last year and half, as ignorant and as inexperienced as we all are, is the chance to fail.
+And the chance we have been giving ourselves, as ignorant and as inexperienced as we all are, is the chance to fail.
 But that specter of failure doesn’t loom as a fearful or daunting shadow.
 Instead, it’s a daily fact.
 Every day we make mistakes.
 Everyday we learn and adapt from those constant failures.
 Whatever level of success we have today is built as much on our falls as it is our willingness to stand up again and to try again.
 Every sour note we hit on these new piano keys is feedback to try another more harmonic key.

-Everyday here at Skratch, I trust my team explicitly as well as our ignorance, intelligence, failures, and successes.
-I trust that whatever good or bad we’ve all experienced in life that we can always learn, adapt, and move forward.
-As we all tune in to watch this year’s Tour de France, I’ll be putting my trust in the collective struggle – hoping and believing that our true happiness and identity is and has always been in the effort, especially the effort made with our family, friends, and community.
+Everyday here at Skratch Labs, I trust my team explicitly in our intelligence and successes, as well as our ignorance and failures.
+I trust that whatever good or bad we’ve all experienced in life, we can always learn, adapt, and move forward.
+I put my trust in the collective struggle – hoping and believing that our true happiness and identity is and has always been in the effort, especially the effort made with our family, friends, and community.